core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 If the verifications above are successful, the server considers the Recipient Context associated with the sender client and proceeds as follows.

-* In case the Replay Window is invalid, the steps below occur.
+* If the Replay Window is invalid, the steps below occur.

-   1. The server updates the Replay Window, by marking as received the Sender Sequence Number from the latest received request.
+   1. The server updates the Replay Window by marking as received the Sender Sequence Number from the latest received request.
 This becomes the lower limit of the Replay Window, while all the other values are marked as not received.

    2. The server makes the Replay Window valid, and accepts the request as fresh.

-* In case the Replay Window is already valid, the server discards the verification result and accepts the request as fresh or treats it as a replay, according to the existing Replay Window.
+* If the Replay Window is already valid, the server discards the verification result and accepts the request as fresh or treats it as a replay, according to the existing Replay Window.

 A server should not deliver requests from a given client to the application until one valid request from that same client has been verified as fresh, as conveying an echoed Echo Option.
 A server may perform the challenge-response described above at any time, e.g., after a device reboot occurred in an unprepared way.
 A client has to be ready to perform the challenge-response based on the Echo Option if a server starts it.